microsoft/vscode-docs/release-notes/latest.md

 ### Experimental screen reader support in the editor

-We have added an experimental mode that can be enabled with the `editor.experimentalScreenReader` key in settings or for the current session with `kbstyle(Ctrl-Shift-R)`.
+We have added an experimental mode that can be enabled with the `editor.experimentalScreenReader` key in settings or for the current session with `kbstyle(Ctrl+Shift+R)`.
 This causes the editor to place all the current text in the opened file inside the `<textarea>` we use for user input.
 We have done our initial testing with the [NVDA screen reader](http://www.nvaccess.org) on Windows and have uncovered some serious performance issues and glitches caused by Chromium which we continue to work on.
-We have also added `kbstyle(Alt-F1)` that presents a tooltip explaining how to toggle this mode on and off.
+We have also added `kbstyle(Alt+F1)` that presents a tooltip explaining how to toggle this mode on and off.
 We have also improved keyboard navigation around `kbstyle(Tab)`, specifically all read-only editors no longer trap the `kbstyle(Tab)` key.
-Also, `kbstyle(Ctrl-M)` continues to act as a toggle for trapping `kbstyle(Tab)`.
+Also, `kbstyle(Ctrl+M)` continues to act as a toggle for trapping `kbstyle(Tab)`.

 ### Localization